openssl/openssl/NOTES-Perl.md

  installed properly.
 We do not claim to know them all, but experience has told us the following:

- - on Linux distributions based on Debian, the package 'perl' will install the core Perl modules as well, so you will be fine.
+ - on Linux distributions based on Debian, the package `perl` will install the core Perl modules as well, so you will be fine.
- - on Linux distributions based on RPMs, you will need to install 'perl-core' rather than just 'perl'.
+ - on Linux distributions based on RPMs, you will need to install `perl-core` rather than just `perl`.

  You MUST have at least Perl version 5.10.0 installed.
 This minimum requirement is due to our use of regexp backslash sequence \R among